Software

 Sciunit is a suite of tools for creating lightweight containers from reference executions of an application.
 It supports command-line, notebook, and data-intensive applications.
 Each tool enables efficient containerization of multiple executions through content-based deduplication.
 The resulting containers can be re-executed in compatible x86-based Linux kernel environments, with support for modifying input parameters or datasets to reproduce results.
-Sciunit simplifies the sharing of self-contained applications among collaborators and leverages audited provenance to ensure repeatability and reproducibility.
-For installation and usage instructions, see the Sciunit documentation.
+Sciunit simplifies sharing self-contained applications among collaborators and leverages audited provenance to ensure repeatability and reproducibility.

 Funding: ICER, ICER, ICER, CISE-CSR, NASA